aflaxman/dp_2020_census/plugged_text.md

 variation caused by adding noise.
-These _invariants_ have not been selected for the 2020 decennial census yet, but in the 2018 end-to-end (E2E) test, the total count for each state and the number of households in each enumeration district where invariants.
-There are also inequalities that will be enforced, such as requiring the total count of people in an enumeration district to be greater or equal to the number of occupied households in that district.
+These _invariants_ have not been selected for the 2020 decennial census yet, but in the 2018 end-to-end (E2E) test, the total count for each state and the number of households in each enumeration district were invariants.
+There are also inequalities that will be enforced, such as requiring the total count of people in an enumeration district to be greater or equal to the number of occupied households in that district.[@garfinkel2019end]

-_TopDown algorithm._ At a high level,
-the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence their name "TopDown").
+_TopDown algorithm._ At a high level, the census approach to this challenge repeats two steps for multiple levels of a geographic hierarchy (from the top down, hence their name "TopDown").
 The first step (Noisy Histogram) adds noise from a carefully chosen distribution to the data counts.
-This produces a set of
-noisy counts.
-The noisy counts might have negative counts or violate invariants or other inequalities.
-The second step (Optimize) finds the tuned-up histogram that minimizes a quadratic objective function, subject to constraints from a system of linear equations and inequalities that represent the invariants, inequalities, consistency with the DP counts from one level higher, and non-negativity.
-The solution to this constrained optimization is as close to the noisy counts as possible while also satisfying internal consistency.
+This produces a set of noisy counts.
+The noisy counts might have negative counts or violate invariants or other inequalities or be inconsistent with the counts one level up in the geographic hierarchy.
+The second step (Optimize) adjusts histogram to be close as possible to the noisy counts, subject to the constraints that all counts be non-negative and consistent with the higher levels of the hierarchy, and satisfy the invariants and inequalities.
+These two steps are performed for each geographic level, from the coarsest to the finest.
+Each level is assigned a privacy budget $\epsilon_i$ (which governs how much noise to add in the Noisy Histogram step), and the entire algorithm achieves $\epsilon$-DP for $\epsilon=\sum_{i=1}^6
-The final output of TopDown is a synthetic data set that has data counts matching the values that minimize the constrained optimization.
-This is $\epsilon$-DP and also satisfies the invariants and inequalities using an approach that affords detailed control of how the privacy budget is distributed between and within levels of the hierarchy.

-The census data has six geographic levels, nested hierarchically: national, state, county, census tracts, block groups, and blocks.
-The census's DP algorithm uses a top-down approach to create the synthetic data; steps one and two are performed six times, from the coarsest to the finest level.
-Each level is assigned a privacy budget $\epsilon_i$ and the entire algorithm achieves
+\epsilon_i$.
+The 2020 US Census data will have six geographic levels, nested hierarchically: national, state, county, census tracts, block groups, and blocks; but in the 1940 E2E test, only national, state, county, and district levels were included.
-$\epsilon$-DP for $\epsilon=\sum_{i=1}^6
-\epsilon_i.$

-At a specific geographic level (say census tracts) the true data has the form of a histogram; a set of boxes each labeled with a geographic unit (e.g. census tract one), a race combination (e.g. Black), one sex (e.g. Female), and one age (e.g. 46).
-Although the 2020 census will include more variables, the 1940 data run with E2E test code included the following: race (6 mutually exclusive categories), ethnicity (non-Hispanic and Hispanic), age group (under-18 and 18-and-over), and group quarters (2 categories).
-The number in the box, which we call a histogram count, is the number of people in the geographic unit with the features of the label (e.g. the number of 18-and-over non-Hispanic White women in enumeration district 107).
-Step one adds geometrically distributed random noise to numbers in each box according to the privacy budget at the level $\epsilon_i$.
-This noisy data is unsatisfactory because the noisy counts (i) are sometimes negative, (ii) do not satisfy the invariants or inequalities, and (iii) are inconsistent with the synthetic data produced at the coarser level (e.g. the sum of the noisy counts in all the boxes corresponding to a census tract within Cook county may not equal the number of people in Cook County reported in the synthetic data produced in the previous level.)
-Step two solves an optimization problem which adjusts the counts in boxes so that they are non-negative integers, satisfy the invariants and inequalities, are consistent with the synthetic data produced at the coarser level, and are as close as possible to the noisy counts.

 ### Step One: Noisy Histogram

 In the E2E algorithm applied to the 1940s microdata, TopDown added random noise in a flexible way that allowed the user to choose what statistics are the most important to keep accurate.
-The noise was added to the histogram counts for the level and also to a preselected set of aggregate statistics.
+The noise was added to the detailed histogram counts for the level and also to a preselected set of aggregate statistics.
 Aggregate statistics are sets of histogram count sums specified by some characteristics.
-For example, the ``ethnicity-age" aggregate statistic contains set of four counts: people of Hispanic ethnicity under age 18, of Hispanic ethnicity age 18 and over, of non-Hispanic ethnicity under age 18, and of non-Hispanic ethnicity age 18 and over.
+For example, the "ethnicity-age" aggregate statistic contains set of four counts: people of Hispanic ethnicity under age 18, of Hispanic ethnicity age 18 and over, of non-Hispanic ethnicity under age 18, and of non-Hispanic ethnicity age 18 and over.
 Census Bureau researchers have discussed plans to include each value that will appear in a tabular summary in the set of